Undergraduate Business Passport Program

 Professional Development Passport Program Requirements

-Flexible passport points are accumulated by attending professional-related activities.
+You can accumulate nine flexible passport points by attending professional-related activities.
 These activities may include, but are not limited to:

-- Attend a Business Speaker/Panel (outside the classroom)
+- Attending a business speaker/panel (outside the classroom)

-- Complete a Not-For-Credit Internship related to your career
+- Completing a Not-For-Credit Internship related to your career.
+Earning Passport credit for an internship requires two steps:

-- Attend a professional-related seminar or conference off-campus
+- Attending a professional-related seminar or conference off-campus (must be approved by School of Business Career Development team)

 All members of the University community share the responsibility for maintaining an environment of academic integrity; academic dishonesty is a threat to the University.
 Acts of academic dishonesty include: a) unauthorized assistance on an examination; b) falsification or invention of data; c) unauthorized collaboration on an academic exercise; d) plagiarism; e) misappropriation of resource materials; f) any unauthorized access of an instructor's files or computer account; or g) any other serious violation of academic integrity as established by the instructor.